Top 60 Best Master Bathroom Ideas – Home Interior Designs

 Since you’ve already seen some of the pictures in this article, you’ve probably noticed at least a few with a .
 These beauties are meant to sit by themselves in the middle of the floor, requiring no walls on any side.
 They draw your attention, look beautiful, and provide a deep vessel to have a good soak in after a long day.

 There are a ton of options for freestanding tubs, and you can choose one to either fit your style or style your around.
 Classic clawfoot tubs with a traditional faucet look great in traditional or country style bathrooms, while contemporary designs can make a look like a million bucks.

 There are a few things about a you have to be prepared to commit to.
 For one, these tubs are incredibly heavy.
 They’re much heavier than a built-in tub, so keep that in mind during installation and when you fill it up with water.
 You might need to reinforce the floor.
 Also, there’s no in a , so you’ll either have to find a caddy or bring your soap with you every time.

 6. Master Bathroom Ideas for a Contrasting Color Scheme and Finish

 Finally, if you’re still looking for more contrast, don’t forget to grab some accent towels.
-They can do a lot to tie in the design, and as inexpensive as they are, you should be using them to class up your master bathroom anyway.
+They can do a lot to tie in the design, and as inexpensive as they are, you should be using them to class up your anyway.